jeremy-w/punch/NOTES.md

 * Punch -- the tool, as an object

 ## TODO
-* Pipe help output through a pager when it exceeds a certain number of lines, say 18.
 * Add lenient date parser for punch times.
 * Explain why we represent the duration as local-start/local-end rather than using UTC or start/duration in the format help.
 (Short version: we can't